Brendan Rodgers Preview, Player Props: Rockies vs. Twins

 Brendan Rodgers At The Plate

-- Rodgers has eight doubles, a triple, three home runs and 11 walks while hitting .268.
+- Rodgers has eight doubles, a triple, four home runs and 11 walks while hitting .266.

-- Rodgers is batting .450 with two homers during his last outings and is riding a five-game hitting streak.
+- Rodgers is batting .429 with two homers during his last games and is on a six-game hitting streak.

-- Rodgers has picked up an RBI in 31.0% of his games this year, with two or more RBI in 11.9% of his games.
-He has also produced three or more runs in one contest.
+- Rodgers has driven in a run in 14 games this year (32.6%), including five games with more than one RBI (11.6%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.